Lean (drug): Notable incidents of use

 On July 8, 2008, Johnny Jolly, a Green Bay Packers player, was pulled over in his car by the police for playing excessively loud music in a nightclub parking lot.
 The officers found a Dr Pepper bottle in a holder next to two Styrofoam cups containing soda and ice.
 The case was dismissed, but charges were refiled in December 2009 after the Houston Police Department acquired new equipment that allowed the police to test the evidence again.
 Jolly faced a possible maximum sentence of up to 20 years in jail, but as a first time offender he would be eligible for probation.

 On July 5, 2010, former Oakland Raiders quarterback JaMarcus Russell was arrested at his home in Mobile, Alabama, for possession of codeine syrup without a prescription.
 He was arrested as part of an undercover narcotics investigation.
 Russell was booked into city jail and released soon afterwards after making his bail.

 On June 11, 2013, just days after being robbed at gunpoint in San Francisco, rapper 2 Chainz was arrested at Los Angeles International Airport on charges of possessing promethazine and codeine (the primary ingredients of lean) along with marijuana.

 Mac Miller, who died of a drug overdose not involving lean, spoke openly of his addiction to lean.

-On April 7, 2015, Swedish rapper Yung Lean, while living in Miami Beach, Florida, and recording his second studio album Warlord, was hospitalized at Mount Sinai Medical Center due to an overdose stemming from an addiction to Xanax, cocaine and lean.
+On April 7, 2015, Swedish rapper Yung Lean, while living in Miami Beach, Florida, and recording his second studio album Warlord, was hospitalized at Mount Sinai Medical Center due to an overdose stemming from an addiction to Xanax, cocaine, and lean.

-In June 2022, NBA player Miles Bridges' Instagram stories included a photo of what appeared to be a joint and a cup filled with ice and a purple liquid, which Bridges later claimed on Twitter was 'pink lemonade'.
-The NBA classifies codeine as a 'drug of abuse' and may ban players who test positive for it for up to two years.
-Bridges escaped further scrutiny and testing for possible use of the drug by being arrested and charged with felony domestic violence twenty-one days later.